Evidence from ex-Dallas cop’s murder trial fuels mistrust

 Lee Merritt, a lawyer who represents the Jean and Brown families, said he has no reason to doubt Dallas detectives’ conclusions.
 But he’s asking the department to turn the investigation of Brown’s death over to another agency.

-“It will be nearly impossible to conduct a reliable investigation in a climate where the investigating agency has been implicated in the murder itself,” Merritt said in a Tuesday.
+“It will be nearly impossible to conduct a reliable investigation in a climate where the investigating agency has been implicated in the murder itself,” Merritt said Tuesday.
 “That implication naturally stems from a trial where a Dallas police officer was convicted of murder and other DPD officers were shown to have participated in condemnable behavior in destroying evidence and interfering with an investigation.”

 Mata said the text messages were not related to the shooting and prosecutors only brought them up at Guyger’s trial to put “the scarlet letter on her as a person involved in adultery.”
 Rivera was married; Guyger was not.